Black Heritage Destinations in Northern New Jersey

 Newark

 In Newark, a bustling metropolis, enjoy an energizing array of offerings, especially New Jersey’s largest museum—the Newark Museum of Art.
-Trek the Arts of Global Africa Gallery, displaying exquisite pieces from a comprehensive collection numbering 4,000 objects of ritual, ceremonial and daily use, plus popular urban and fine arts.
+Trek its Arts of Global Africa Gallery, displaying exquisite pieces from a comprehensive collection numbering 4,000 objects of ritual, ceremonial and daily use, plus popular urban and fine arts.
 They include masks and figural sculptures, textiles and dress, pottery, jewelry, furniture, photography and paintings.
+The city also boasts an events calendar packed with culturally-rich happenings throughout the year.

 Morristown